oclipa/javascript-cheat-sheet/README.md

 A shim is a library that brings a new API to an older environment, using on the means of that environment.

-A polyfill is a type of shim that retrofits legacy browsers with modern HTML5/CSS3 features, usually using Javascript or Flash.
+A polyfill is a type of shim that retrofits legacy browsers with modern HTML5/CSS3 features, usually using JavaScript or Flash.

 A polyfill is a property or function that is added to the prototype of an object